- Puppy sleeping arrangements

 - Have something soft, cushioned, warm and easy to get in and out of – no steps or high sides, which can strain, injure or damage immature joints, bones and muscles/ligaments.

-- Puppies often like to feel contained and secure – so if you are buying a cosy dog bed buy something small and replaceable rather than something huge that your puppy will eventually grow into.
-There’s time for a beautiful expensive bed when your puppy is all grown up, toilet trained and less likely to chew!
+- Puppies like to feel contained and secure – so if you are buying a cosy dog bed buy something small and replaceable rather than something huge that your puppy will eventually grow into.
+There’s time for a beautiful expensive bed when your puppy is all grown up, toilet-trained and less likely to chew!

 - Put the bed/crate in a quiet part of the room where the puppy will not be disturbed by people coming in and out but still close to you – and make a hard and fast rule that no one disturbs the puppy when they are sleeping.

-• Something waterproof underneath the bed (a cut open bin liner and newspaper will do the job) can be useful in case of toilet training accidents but you should be supervising these times to ensure your puppy doesn’t get the chance to make a mistake – especially as the first thing a puppy needs to do when they wake up is go to the toilet!
+- Something waterproof underneath the bed (a cut-open bin liner and newspaper will do the job) can be useful in case of toilet training accidents but you should be supervising these times to ensure your puppy doesn’t get the chance to make a mistake – especially as the first thing a puppy needs to do when they wake up is go to the toilet!

 Benefits of a dog bed

 There are many benefits to having a dog bed, more so for your dog than anything else of course, those are: